P-Fabio-S/projeto-lista-tarefas-qa/README.md

 * **Markdown:** Formatação da documentação técnica.

 ---
-**Dica de QA:** Este projeto demonstra a mentalidade *Shift-Left*, onde a qualidade é pensada antes mesmo do início do desenvolvimento do código.
+Este projeto usa a mentalidade *Shift-Left*, onde a qualidade é pensada antes mesmo do início do desenvolvimento do código.